matfree.decomp

 Construct an implementation of tridiagonalisation.

-Decompose a matrix into a product of orthogonal-tridiagonal-orthogonal matrices.
-Use this algorithm for approximate eigenvalue decompositions.
+Decompose a symmetric matrix into a product of orthogonal-tridiagonal-orthogonal matrices.

-implies using efficient, numerically stable
+Setting custom_vjp to True implies using efficient, numerically stable

 These gradients are exact, so there is little reason not to use them.

-If you use this configuration, please consider
+If you use this configuration, please cite Krämer et al. (2024):

 BibTex for Krämer et al. (2024)